esp8266/Arduino/doc/faq/a06-global-build-options.rst

 cache updated.
 The workaround logic is reset when Arduino IDE is completely shutdown and restarted.
 Some operating systems are better at cleaning up their temp space than others at reboot after a crash.
-At least for Windows you may need to manually delete the Arduino temp files and directories after a crash.
-Otherwise the workaround logic may be left on.
+At least for Windows®, you may need to manually delete the Arduino temp files and directories after a crash.
+Otherwise, the workaround logic may be left on.

-For some Windows systems the temp directory can be found near ``C:\Users\<user id>\AppData\Local\Temp\arduino*``.
+For some Windows® systems the temp directory can be found near ``C:\Users\<user id>\AppData\Local\Temp\arduino*``.
 Note ``AppData`` is a hidden directory.
+For help with this do an Internet search on ``windows disk cleanup``.
+Or, type ``disk cleanup`` in the Windows® taskbar search box.

 If you think your workflow performance would benefit from keeping a per Sketch copy of ``core.a``, you can turn off the “Aggressively cache